Digital Awareness for Refugees in the United States

 Digital technology has changed life around the world.
 It will also affect your life in the United States, even if you are unfamiliar with computers and the internet.
 Learning some basic digital skills and being aware of digital risks and opportunities will help you safely access information and services during your resettlement.
 Learn more below.

-Digital Technology is everywhere
+Digital Technology is Everywhere

 In the United States, digital technology is used for a wide variety of activities.
 It may help you find and apply for a job, pay bills and manage your bank account, keep track of assignments and events at your child’s school, and access information and services provided by the government or other agencies.
 Some Americans also use digital technology for shopping, staying healthy, learning new things, and entertainment.
 All of these activities can be done online using a computer, a phone, or a tablet.